It is not easy being young, single, and Muslim in today’s world.

 Brand conscious, tech-savvy, and socially-wired to exclusive cliques since early ages, by the time they leave high school, they are fired up to enter the best university anywhere around the world.

-Armed with the best branded degrees under their belt, they eventually aspire to join “the rat race” in the cut-throat professional world.
+Armed with the best branded degrees, they eventually aspire to join “the rat race” in the cut-throat professional world.

 For the youth today, the sky is the limit!

 But, there is one small problem: they face the ever-increasing temptation of romantic relationships, between the ages of 16-23.
 Around them adultery is common, especially if they live alone in the West, away from family, on college campuses where instant sexual gratification is the norm.

 To deal with this trial, they have two options: either get married, or break off any romantic relationships/friendships that distract them from Deen.
 For most youngsters, the first option is unthinkable, due to the responsibilities that come with marriage.

 To them, as well as their parents, marriage stands in the way of their professional dreams.
 And yet, Allah says in the Quran:

 “And marry the singles from among you…” (24:32)

 This is also what Prophet Muhammad (peace be upon him) advised young men to do: